sg7801/Optimizing-ML-Pipeline-In-Azure/README.md

 # Future work

 The major areas of future improvement involve the running of the model for much longer time to get even better accuracy.
-Further, We can implement and use various other algorithms other than Logistic Regression which might provide us better results.
-Along with that, we could have left the task of cleaning data on the run itself rather than specifically creating a function clean_data in train.py in the project.
+Further, We can implement and use various other algorithms other than Logistic Regression and different parameters in AutoML which might provide us better results.
+Along with that, we can leave the task of cleaning data on the run itself rather than specifically creating a function clean_data in train.py in the project.

 # Proof of cluster clean up